Advanced Airline Miles Collection Tricks for High Flyers

 I earn hundreds of thousands of points a year, but I don't buy airline tickets with dollars and I certainly don’t spend hundreds of thousands of dollars on my credit cards.
 Thankfully, we are fortunate to live in a time when banks are willing to offer hundreds, or even thousands of dollars worth of rewards, just to give new customers a chance to earn their business.
 Currently, there are some fantastic sign-up bonuses available that are worth 50,000 points or miles, or two free nights in the most luxurious hotels.
 Each of those can be worth about two thousand dollars to those who use their points and miles wisely.

 Nevertheless, cardholders need to be careful.
 Only sign up for new credit cards if doing so will not be an incentive for you to spend more than necessary.
 And if you have credit card debt, focus on paying it off, not earning rewards.
-If you are wondering how far you can take this, learn more about credit card churning.

 2. Watch for Bonus Spending Categories